oneupsecurity/security-findings-templates/templates/Cross Site Request Forgery.md

 The [TKTK application] does not verify the authenticity of requests.
 Attackers can force users to send requests to [TKTK add new user accounts, login to an account].

-Cross-Site Request Forgery occurs when attackers can force users to send security sensitive requests, which are accepted as valid and processed by the targeterd web application.
-Attackers may force users to send unintentional requests through many methods such as AJAX requests, form posts, or redirecting users to a URL.
+Cross-Site Request Forgery occurs when attackers can force targets users to perform unintended actions against an application.
+Attackers may force users to perform unintended actions such as by leveraging iframes, AJAX requests, form posts, or tricking users into clicking a maliciously crafted link.

-Following is code from the [TKTK application name] application.
-Note how the authetniicity of the request is not verified, such as by validating Anti Cross-Site Requesty Forgerty Tokens.
+The following code is from the [TKTK application name] application.
+Note the request's authenticity is not verified.
+For instance, Anti Cross-Site Request Forgery Tokens are not verified in the code.
 This allows [TKTK].

 From [TKTK  URL , the method *SomeController.addUser()* defined in *filePath* , the function *addUsers()* defined in *filePath*, etc]:
 ~~~